-Editors’ note: The following mini–case study is part five of a series of studies submitted as part of the graduate course “The Nonprofit Sector: Concepts and Theories,” taught by Chao Guo, associate professor of nonprofit management in the Penn School of Social Policy and Practice at the University of Pennsylvania.
-Below is an introduction by Mark A. Hager, associate professor of philanthropic studies in the School of Community Resources and Development at Arizona State University.
-This article is featured in NPQ’s winter 2014 edition, “Births and Deaths in the Nonprofit Sector.”
-Click here to read part one, part two, and part three.
+Editors’ note: The following mini–case study is part of a series of studies submitted as part of the graduate course “The Nonprofit Sector: Concepts and Theories,” taught by Chao Guo, associate professor of nonprofit management in the Penn School of Social Policy and Practice at the University of Pennsylvania.
+This article was featured in NPQ’s winter 2014 edition, “Births and Deaths in the Nonprofit Sector.”
+(Click here to read part one, part two, and part three.)
+It was first published online on March 9, 2015.

 Addendum: After the online publication of this article, we were fortunate to be contacted by Musimbi Kanyoro, CEO of the Global Fund for Women, and Claire Winterton, former executive director of the International Museum of Women and current VP of Advocacy and Innovation at the Global Fund.
-They shared with us their impressions of the key elements that are making their merger, now a year old, a success.
+They shared with us their impressions of the key elements that made their merger a success.
 You can find their thoughts appended to the end of this feature.

 This case study looks at the factors that led up to the decision of the International Museum of Women (IMOW) to merge with the Global Fund for Women (GFW) in March of 2014.
 While we reached out to previous IMOW staff—now at GFW—for a firsthand account of the events that led to the merger, we were unsuccessful and had to rely upon secondary information for evaluating the two organizations’ financial and strategic decision to merge their staffs, boards of directors, and operations under one shared mission.